 This report is structured to provide a summary for each Principle, together with details for selected indicators.
 The assessment was based on random samples and therefore nonconformities may exist that have not been identified.

-Mr. Aryo Gustomo, BSi RSPO Scheme Manager, has reviewed this report for conformance with BSi Procedures and the RSPO Certification System requirement to them to discuss environmental and social performance.
+Mr. Aryo Gustomo, BSi RSPO Scheme Manager, has reviewed this report for conformance with BSi Procedures and the RSPO Certification System requirement.